Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 38 - Build Your First Defi (Decentralised Finance) DApp - DBANK/38.04 Motoko Conditionals and Type Annotations/README.md

 ```

 In this case, since only text is being printed, `debug_show` is not needed.
 If unsure, review the earlier lesson on this topic.

+## Verifying the Solution

+Test the function by attempting to withdraw a large amount.
+The operation does not fail; instead, the debug statement is triggered, indicating that the amount is too large and `currentValue` is less than 0.
+The value of `currentValue` remains unchanged, so the if-statement's main branch is not executed.

+When withdrawing a reasonable value, such as 10, the operation succeeds and 10 is subtracted from 100.

+## Conclusion

+This lesson demonstrates that many language features in Motoko are similar to those in other languages.
+The main differences are in the type system and how canisters are managed, which will be discussed further in future lessons.

+In the next lesson, the reasons for delays in method calls and the differences between update and query methods in canisters and the ICP will be explained.

+## Key Takeaways

+- Motoko's conditionals and control flow are similar to JavaScript.
+- Type mismatches can cause errors or warnings, especially with natural number subtraction.
+- Explicit type annotations help resolve ambiguity in Motoko.
+- Using if-else statements and debug printing improves error handling in Motoko functions.